Three Strategies for E-commerce Success: Margins, Pack Sizes and Consumer Preferences

 3. Benchmark 1P Slumps against 3P Wins

-Another way to gauge successful pack sizes is to look at what's being offered by 3rd party sellers and which of their items are the most successful.
-Unlike diapers that have a very high consumption rate, toilet bowl cleansers represent a moderate rate of consumer consumption but require a longer-term commitment for storage.
+Another way to gauge successful pack sizes is to look at what's being offered by third-party sellers and which of their items are the most successful.
+Unlike diapers, which have a very high consumption rate, toilet bowl cleansers represent a moderate rate of consumer consumption but require a longer-term commitment for storage.

-When the 4-pack of a leading toilet bowl cleanser, which was averaging $13,000 in weekly 1P sales on Amazon, became unprofitable for Amazon and hit the CRaP List, third-party sales of the 4-pack product (priced at $2 more!) took over sales, even though a 12-pack 1P option was available at a lower cost per unit.
+When the four-pack of a leading toilet bowl cleanser — which was averaging $13,000 in weekly first-party (1P) sales on Amazon — became unprofitable for Amazon and hit the CRaP ("Can't Realize a Profit") list, third-party sales of the product — priced at $2 more! — took over sales, even though a 12-pack 1P option was available at a lower cost per unit.

 It’s a fact: consumers shop differently online than in stores:

-1. Amazon customers who found the 4-pack of toilet bowl cleanser unavailable as a 1P item were unlikely to purchase a single bottle, but opted instead for either the 12-pack or a 4-pack from a third-party seller.
+1. Amazon customers who found the four-pack of toilet bowl cleanser unavailable as a 1P item were unlikely to purchase a single bottle, but opted instead for either the 12-pack or a four-pack from a third-party seller.

 2. Bulk is not always best.
 Most consumers are willing to pay a higher per-unit cost for their preferred pack size.

-3. The discontinuation of the 4-pack toilet bowl cleanser as a 1P item suggests that pack sizes of 4 or smaller of toiler bowl cleanser are not profitable enough for 1P sellers.
+3. The discontinuation of the four-pack of toilet bowl cleanser as a 1P item suggests that pack sizes of four or fewer for toilet bowl cleansers are not profitable enough for 1P sellers.

-Steven Austin is an associate account manager at One Click Retail, a company in e-commerce data measurement, sales analytics and search optimization for brand manufacturers in North America, Europe and Asia.
-Steven works with clients to maximize e-commerce opportunities in the consumables, cookware and consumer electronics industries.
+Steven Austin is an associate account manager at One Click Retail, a company specializing in e-commerce data measurement, sales analytics and search optimization for brand manufacturers in North America, Europe and Asia.
+Austin works with clients to maximize e-commerce opportunities in the consumables, cookware and consumer electronics industries.